nsntrace/nsntrace/README.md

 listens for incoming DNS queries.

 This will not work for us in this network namespace environment, since we have our own namespaced loopback device.
+To work around this one can use the `--use-public-dns` option to override resolv.conf in the namespace.
+Then nsntrace will use nameservers from Quad9 (9.9.9.9), Cloudflare (1.1.1.1), Google (8.8.8.8) and OpenDNS (208.67.222.222) to perform DNS queries.

 ## usage
     $ nsntrace